How did Sikhs get started?

 Nanak soon got more and more followers.
 He called his followers “Sikhs” and they called him “Guru Nanak”.
 Guru Nanak told the Sikhs (SEEKS) that they should live normal lives with wives and children, not become monks.
 Sikhs showed their commitment to equality by serving free meals to anyone who showed up.
 Like Buddhists, Sikhs believed that people were reincarnated many times, and that by being good you could escape reincarnation and become one with God.

-After Guru Nanak died, there were nine more Gurus (all of them were men, even though women were supposed to be equal to men).
+After Guru Nanak died, there were nine more Gurus (all of them were men, even though Sikh leaders said women were equal to men).
 The Sikhs began to fight with Hindu kings because the kings didn’t like the idea that everyone was equal.
 The Mughal Emperor Jahangir didn’t like this idea either, and persecuted the Sikhs, killing some gurus.
 Many Sikhs became fighters to resist the Mughals.

 The last Guru was Gobind Singh, who died in 1708 AD.
 Gobind Singh formed a group of special Sikh people who had been baptised and were extra-religious.
 These people didn’t cut their hair.
 Sikh men began to wear their long hair inside a special cloth turban.
 Sikh women weren’t supposed to cut their hair or shave.